FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

     We can define `propTypes` for `User` component as below:

     ```jsx harmony
-    import React from 'react';
+    import React from "react";
-    import PropTypes from 'prop-types';
+    import PropTypes from "prop-types";

     class User extends React.Component {
       static propTypes = {